 Calories: The almond flour packs more calories than wheat flour (interesting – huh?).
 One ounce of almond flour has 163 calories and the wheat flour has 102 calories.

-Lemon Zest: To add a little variation you may add one tablespoon of lemon zest to the cake.
-Lemon compliments almonds very well by adding a little tartness to the cake.
+- Lemon Zest: Add one tablespoon of lemon zest in the recipe as lemon compliments almonds very well by adding a little tartness to the cake.

-Step 3: Take another large sized bowl and using an electric mixer beat the eggs and sugar for 4 -5 minutes until the eggs turn pale yellow in color and increase 2 – 3 fold in size.
+1. Beat the eggs and sugar for 4 -5 minute until the eggs turn pale yellow in color and increase 2 - 3 times in size.

 Frequently Asked Questions